Abdalla El-Masri: Life and career

-As a guitarist, he worked with the Al Mayadeen vocal ensemble (directed by Marcel Khalife) from 1977–82 and also arranged music for this group.
-He was also active as a guitarist in various ensembles in Lebanon from 1979–82 and toured Europe and the US in 1982.
+As a guitarist, he worked with the Al Mayadeen vocal ensemble (directed by Marcel Khalife) from 1977 to 1982 and also arranged music for this group.
+He was also active as a guitarist in various ensembles in Lebanon from 1979 to 1982 and toured Europe and the US in 1982.
 He has taught composition at both the Kuwait Higher Institute of Music in Kuwait City and PAAET Kuwait since 1994.
 He has also lectured in Kuwait and Russia.

 One of his most notable pupils a multi stylist Kuwaiti contemporary classical music composer is Abdulaziz Shabakouh.

 In addition to the works listed below, El-Masri has composed much stage music.